figtools/figgy.docs/docs/advanced/confidentiality.md

 ### Access Control

 With Figgy you can create as many arbitrary user types as you'd like.
 We recommend you consider the different user stories you have in your organization first before defining them.
-In most cases, you'll have at least three:
+In most cases, you'll have at least three or four:

 * Developers
 * Ops / Devops
-* DBA's / Uber-admins
+* DBA's
+* Super Admins

+Other common roles:

+* SRE
+* Data Scientist
+* Data Engineer
+* Support

 With user types (also known as `roles`), you can carve up access however you like and across as many **fig trees** as you want.
 In an example basic configuration, access looks like this: